Aleem-Reveltek/What-is-Agile/README.md

 2. **Relying on Traditional Time Estimation:** Avoid falling back into the habit of estimating tasks using traditional wall clock time.
 Embrace the concept of relative estimation and t-shirt sizing.

 By understanding the true nature of story points and adopting relative estimation practices, Agile teams can make better decisions, plan effectively, and achieve greater success in their development efforts.

+---

+# Guide to Building a Product Backlog

+In Scrum, the product backlog is a crucial tool that serves as a prioritized list of all the unimplemented user stories.
+It contains the requirements and features that the development team needs to work on in the future sprints.
+This guide will walk you through the process of building a product backlog effectively.

+## What is a Product Backlog?

+A product backlog is a collection of user stories that represent the needs and requirements of the stakeholders.
+These stories are not yet assigned to any specific sprint and are waiting to be prioritized and worked on.
+The product backlog should be ranked in order of business importance, with higher-ranked stories being more detailed and having more clarity.

+### Assembling a Product Backlog

+1. **Identify User Stories:** Start by gathering all the requirements and features that need to be implemented in the product.
+These can be derived from various sources, such as customer feedback, stakeholder interviews, or internal discussions.

+2. **Define User Stories:** For each requirement, use the "As a, I need, So that" template to create a user story.
+This template helps define the role of the user, what functionality they require, and the value they will gain from it.

+3. **Prioritize Stories:** Once you have a list of user stories, prioritize them based on their business importance.
+Stories with higher priority should be placed at the top of the product backlog, while lower-priority stories can be placed further down.

+4. **Rank in Detail:** Stories at the top of the backlog should have more detail and clarity than those lower down.
+As the team works on a story, more details can be added, and it can be moved up in the backlog.

+5. **Keep it Dynamic:** The product backlog is a living document that evolves over time.
+It's normal to have new requirements, changes, or reprioritization, so keep the backlog updated accordingly.

+### Converting Requirements into Stories

+When converting requirements into user stories, follow this template:

+"As a [role], I need [functionality], so that [business value]."

+For example:

+1. **Requirement:** Needed service for counting things.
+   - **User Story:** As a user, I need a service that has a counter so that I can keep track of how many times something has been done.

+2. **Requirement:** Must allow multiple counters.
+   - **User Story:** As a user, I need to have multiple counters so that I can keep track of several counts at once.

+3. **Requirement:** Persist counters across restarts.
+   - **User Story:** As a service provider, I need a service to persist the last known count so that users don't lose track of their counts after the service is restarted.

+4. **Requirement:** Counters can be reset.
+   - **User Story:** As a system administrator, I need the ability to reset the counter so that I can redo counting from the start.

+By following this process, you can create a well-structured and prioritized product backlog that helps guide the development team throughout the project.
+Regularly review and refine the backlog to ensure that it remains relevant and aligned with the project's goals and objectives.